audeering/audobject/docs/usage.rst

     I am a 1.0.0!,I am a 1.0.0!

-In the next release, we decide to introduce an argument that let the user set a custom delimiter.
+In the next release, we decide to introduce an argument that lets the user set a custom delimiter.

 .. code-block:: python